bedops/bedops/docs/_build/html/_sources/content/reference/file-management/conversion/sam2bed.txt

 =====

 The ``sam2bed`` script parses SAM data from standard input and prints :ref:`sorted <sort-bed>` BED to standard output.
 The ``sam2starch`` script uses an extra step to parse SAM to a compressed BEDOPS :ref:`Starch-formatted <starch_specification>` archive, which is also directed to standard output.

+.. note:: If you modify the SAM data such that it includes tags not already in the SAM specification, use the ``--custom-tags <value>`` operator to specify a comma-delimited list of custom tags.

 .. tip:: If you work with RNA-seq data, you can use the ``--split`` option to process reads with ``N``-CIGAR operations, splitting them into separate BED elements.